Enabling Smart Radio Environments in the Frequency Domain With Movable Signals: Performance Evaluation of Frequency-Domain SREs

 \section{Performance Evaluation of\\Frequency-Domain SREs}

 In Section~\ref{sec:fundamentals-los}, we have introduced how frequency-domain \glspl{sre} can improve \gls{los} communications through movable signals.
 In Section~\ref{sec:fundamentals-nlos}, we have investigated the benefits of frequency-domain \glspl{sre} in \gls{nlos}, showing the benefits of movable signals used with a \gls{fis} that reflects them from the transmitter to the receiver.
-To gain fundamental insights, we have considered \gls{los} fading channels, neglecting the path gain, and assuming perfect \gls{csi}.
-However, the path gain decreases with the frequency, negatively impacting the received signal power, and acquiring perfect \gls{csi} is hard given the non-reconfigurability of the precoder $\mathbf{w}$ and the \gls{fis} phase shift matrix $\boldsymbol{\Theta}$.
-In this section, we address these issues by proposing a practical transmission protocol for movable signals that does not require explicit \gls{csi} and applies to any channel realization.
-The performance of movable signals is compared with \gls{egt} for the \gls{los} scenario, and with \gls{ris} in the \gls{nlos} scenario.
+To gain fundamental insights, we have considered \gls{los} fading channels neglecting the path gain, we have assumed perfect \gls{csi}, and we have reconfigured the frequency with full flexibility.
+However, the path gain decreases with frequency, which negatively impacts the received signal power when higher frequencies are used.
+Acquiring perfect \gls{csi} is challenging due to the non-reconfigurability of the precoder $\mathbf{w}$ and the \gls{fis} phase shift matrix $\boldsymbol{\Theta}$ in the two considered scenarios, respectively.
+Furthermore, the operating frequency can only take a finite number of values within a frequency range of limited width in practical systems, due to spectrum allocation policies.
+In this section, we address these issues by proposing a practical transmission protocol for movable signals that applies to arbitrary channel realizations.
+Our protocol selects the optimal operating frequency from a limited set of possible values without requiring explicit \gls{csi}.
+Under these more practical assumptions, the performance of movable signals is compared with \gls{egt} in the \gls{los} scenario, and with \gls{ris} in the \gls{nlos} scenario.